 Co-funded by the European Union.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or CINEA.
 Neither the European Union nor the granting authority can be held responsible for them.

 PROJECT DETAILS:

-Duration: 1 January 2023 - 30 April 2027 Grant agreement: 101095874 - InterOPERA - HORIZON-CL5-2022-D3-01
+Duration: 1 January 2023 - 30 April 2027 Grant agreement: 101095874 - InterOPERA - HORIZON-CL5-2022-D3-01 preliminary draft with focus on information sharing

-D4.2 Multi-Party Cooperation Framework
+Multi-Party Cooperation Framework -